portworx/px-docs/portworx-on-aws-asg.md

 This, along with the usual cluster ID and KVDB will ensure that PX has the needed credentials to join the cluster and allocate EBS volumes on behalf of the scaling group.

 #### Option 3: Instance Priviledges
 A final option is to create each instance such that it has the authority to create EBS volumes without the access keys.
-With this method, the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY do not need to be provided.
+With this method (in conjunction with starting PX via `systemd`), the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY do not need to be provided.

 ## Scaling the Cluster Up
 For each instance in the auto scale group, the following process takes place on the first boot (Note that the `user-data` is made available only during the first boot of an instance):